artfwo/aalink/README.rst

 aalink is a Python wrapper for Ableton Link built for interactive applications using asyncio event loops.

-It provides awaitable objects for synchronizing Python code with other peers in an Ableton Link session, but it may also be used for writing fully standalone scripts with tempo/beat synchronization, such as applications for light and sound control.
+It provides a simple programming interface for writing concurrent Python code synchronized to a beat.
+The beat can optionally be time-aligned with other peers in an Ableton Link session.

 Installation
 ============